Reposting from April of 2018

 And the payoff?

-America would have bought herself about a year less of a Trump presidency.
+Americans would have bought ourselves about a year less of a Trump presidency.

 The only way America proves that Trump-ism is a speed bump on the highway towards progress, inclusion and prosperity is by rolling right over it and putting its leader in the rearview mirror with the failed one-term presidents of the past.

-If we want this movement to die, buhleeeve me we do, the only way it happens is by a resounding defeat at the polls, first in the midterms and again in November of 2020.
-Trump-ism fades not with the whimper of a legal technicality, but by the thunderous voice of democracy declaring in full throat that Trump-ism was a bad idea; the political version of New Coke.
+If we want this movement to die, the only way it happens is by a resounding defeat at the polls, first in the midterms and again in November of 2020.
+Trump-ism fades not with the whimper of a legal technicality, but by the booming voice of democracy declaring in full throat that Trump-ism was a bad idea; the political version of New Coke.

 That’s how it ends.